bernhardAxonIvy/doc/source/designer-guide/user-interface/branding/branding-engine.rst

 :ref:`configured <branding-configuration>`, the default Axon Ivy Branding resources are used to generate your interfaces.

-.. versionadded:: 10.0.5
 If you use multiple applications in a security context, they all share the same branding.
 So it is enough to provide one with branding resources.